STILL / WATERS /

 Artist Gerry Davies’ ‘Flood Story’ and ‘Raft Story’ drawings, made with liquid graphite on Mylar drafting film, conjure visions of futures in which the places we call home have been drowned in the rising sea levels.

 Sculptural drawings by artist Sarah Casey, include several new works created for this Tidespace exhibition.
 ‘Emergency!!’ is a series of fragile, often sculptural, meltable wax drawings.
-Other works include portraits of post-glacial landscapes, drawn into rock flour created by glacial erosion, and sourced from these landscapes.
+Other works include portraits of post-glacial landscapes, drawn into rock flour created by glacial erosion that has been sourced from these landscapes.
 All bear witness to the speed of melt and emergence of change in glacial landscapes.

 Also collaborating with Tidespace, Folklore Museums Network Founder, Peter Hewitt, creates a documentary sound piece - interviews about local water sources and wells of near mythical status, charting changing landscapes and morphing folk tales.